 I noticed that

-cdef int i; for in xrange(0, mymax)does not
+cdef int i; for in xrange(0, mymax)does not get optimised while

 “cdef” cannot be used inside loops.